tomsch420/probabilistic_model/doc/graphical_models.md

 $A \rightarrow B$ and $B \rightarrow A$ describe the same distribution.

 Markov Random Fields (MRFs) are a generalization of Bayesian networks that do not have directed edges.
-Instead, they have undirected edges that represent conditional independence relationships.
+Instead, they have undirected edges that represent truncated independence relationships.

 ```{prf:definition} Markov Random Field
 :label: def-markov-random-field